top of page

 -

-INHALELead researcher: Edith Majonga Funders: Wellcome Trust, Nina Ireland Program for Lung Health Partners: University of Oxford, UCL Institute of Cardiovascular Science Long-standing HIV infection in children and adolescents is associated with chronic comorbidities, particularly in sub-Saharan Africa where there is often delayed diagnosis of HIV and/or initiation to antiretroviral therapy.
+INHALEINHALE- INvestigation of Heart and Lung disEase among older children in Harare, Zimbabwe Principal Investigator(s): Rashida Ferrand, Edith Majonga Funder: Nina-Ireland Program for Lung Health and Wellcome Trust Partners: University of Oxford, LSHTM, UCL Institute of Cardiovascular Science Background Long-standing HIV infection in children and adolescents is associated with chronic comorbidities, particularly in sub-Saharan Africa where there is often delayed diagnosis of HIV and/or initiation to antiretroviral therapy.
 Chronic lung and cardiac disease are common comorbidities in children and adolescents with perinatal HIV.
-The INHALE (Investigation of Heart and Lung Diseases in HIV among older children) study explores chronic lung and cardiac disease among older children and adolescents with perinatally HIV with the following aims: Understand the prevalence, clinical features, risk factors and progression of lung and cardiac disease in older children and adolescents (aged 6-16 years) living with perinatally-acquired HIV.
-Explore the possible pathogenic mechanisms that may be associated with chronic lung disease in this population.
-Determine normal ranges for cardiac structures and lung capacity among older children and adolescents in Zimbabwe who do not have HIV, using echocardiography and spirometry.
-Key papers from INHALE 1.
+The INHALE (Investigation of Heart and Lung Diseases in HIV among older children) study explored chronic lung and cardiac disease among older children and adolescents with perinatally HIV with the following aims: Study Aims The aim of this study was to understand the clinical and functional features of chronic lung and cardiac disease among vertically HIV-infected older children and adolescents.
+It also aims to explore the possible pathogenic mechanisms that may be associated with chronic lung disease.
+Study Design Duration Publications Key papers from INHALE 1.
 Majonga ED, Rehman AM, McHugh G, Mujuru HA, Nathoo K, Odland JO, Ferrand RA, Kaski JP.
 Incidence and Progression of Echocardiographic Abnormalities in Older Children with Human Immunodeficiency Virus and Adolescents Taking Antiretroviral Therapy: A Prospective Cohort Study.
 Clinical infectious diseases : an official publication of the Infectious Diseases Society of America.
 2020;70(7):1372-8.
 2. Majonga ED, Chiesa ST, McHugh G, Mujuru H, Nathoo K, Odland JO, Kaski JP, Ferrand RA.
 Carotid intima media thickness in older children and adolescents with HIV taking antiretroviral therapy.
 Medicine.
 2020;99(17):e19554.
 3. Bhadriraju S, Fadrosh DW, Shenoy MK, Lin DL, Lynch KV, McCauley K, Ferrand RA, Majonga ED, McHugh G, Huang L, Lynch SV, Metcalfe JZ.
 Distinct lung microbiota associate with HIV-associated chronic lung disease in children.
 Scientific reports.
 2020;10(1):16186-.
 4. Yindom LM, Simms V, Majonga ED, McHugh G, Dauya E, Bandason T, Vincon H, Rylance J, Munyati S, Ferrand RA, Rowland-Jones SL.
 Unexpectedly High Prevalence of Cytomegalovirus DNAemia in Older Children and Adolescents With Perinatally Acquired Human Immunodeficiency Virus Infection.
 Clinical infectious diseases : an official publication of the Infectious Diseases Society of America.
 2019;69(4):580-7.
 6. Rylance S, Rylance J, McHugh G, Majonga E, Bandason T, Mujuru H, Nathoo K, Rowland-Jones S, Henrion MYR, Simms V, Ferrand RA.
 Effect of antiretroviral therapy on longitudinal lung function trends in older children and adolescents with HIV-infection.
 PloS one.
 2019;14(3):e0213556.
 7. Majonga ED, Rehman AM, Simms V, Mchugh G, Mujuru HA, Nathoo K, Odland JO, Patel MS, Kaski JP, Ferrand RA.
 High prevalence of echocardiographic abnormalities in older HIV-infected children taking antiretroviral therapy.
 AIDS (London, England).
 2018;32(18):2739.
 8. Desai SR, Nair A, Rylance J, Mujuru H, Nathoo K, McHugh G, Majonga E, Metcalfe J, Kranzer K, Ferrand RA.
 Human Immunodeficiency Virus-Associated Chronic Lung Disease in Children and Adolescents in Zimbabwe: Chest Radiographic and High-Resolution Computed Tomographic Findings.
 Clinical infectious diseases : an official publication of the Infectious Diseases Society of America.
 2018;66(2):274-81.
 9. Majonga ED, Rehman AM, McHugh G, Mujuru HA, Nathoo K, Patel MS, Munyati S, Odland JO, Kranzer K, Kaski JP, Ferrand RA.
 Echocardiographic reference ranges in older children and adolescents in sub-Saharan Africa.
 International Journal of Cardiology.
 2017;248(Supplement C):409-13.
 10. Rylance J, McHugh G, Metcalfe J, Mujuru H, Nathoo K, Wilmore S, Rowland-Jones S, Majonga E, Kranzer K, Ferrand RA.
 Chronic lung disease in HIV-infected children established on antiretroviral therapy.
 Aids.
-2016;30(18):2795-803.
+2016;30(18):2795-803

 -